wzheng23/themysterymachine/README.md

 User Story:

  As the user I am looking to be entertained.
 The game I play should be somewhat challenging yet not overwhelming.
 All mechanics should be easy to understand.
 Menus should be unobtrusive.
 Ultimately the game should be fun to play.
 I am able to shoot at the enemy and possess their bodies after I eliminate them.
-The goal is to get the highest score possible.

  Running the game: Download the ZIP file, extract all the files into a folder, and run SwapShooter v0.1.0.exe